 Clinical Recommendation Statements

-This measure is based on an ASCO Guideline:
+This measure is based on ASCO and NCCN Guidelines:

 “Colorectal carcinoma patients being considered for anti-EGFR therapy must receive RAS mutational testing.
 Mutational analysis should include KRAS and NRAS codons 12, 13 of exon 2; 59, 61 of exon 3; and 117 and 146 of exon 4 (“expanded” or “extended” RAS)”